armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 - Define new modules in MCTPBuildingModules
 - These may extend or reuse existing modules, or may require the development of new ones.

-Define five building levels using Structurize.
+Define five building levels using Structurize, named the same as the NewBuildingClass.schematicName()
-- Place the structurize files in src\main\resources\blueprints\mctradepost\economic\
+- Place the structurize files in src\main\resources\blueprints\mctradepost\Trade Post Default\economic\

 ## Job for Building
 Define the Job(s) associated with the Building